vm109/knowledge-confluence/bash/conditional_statements.md

-## Bash Scripting: conditional statements
+## Bash Scripting: conditional statements by example
 bash script has following conditional statements

 - `if`